 Rubber soled shoes are best on a boat.
 Depending on the weather, just dress appropriately so you are comfortable moving about the boat.
-Keep in mind the air temperature over the water is usually about 10 degrees cooler than on land.
+Keep in mind the air temperature over the water can be 10 to 20 degrees cooler than on land.
 We recommend having a jacket with you, and we have plenty of blankets to keep you warm.
 A happy sailor is a comfortable sailor!
 If you'd like to swim please bring a swimsuit and towels.

 Do you provide food and refreshments on the boat?

 We provide ice and water, but you are more than welcome to bring food and drinks!
 Small tote coolers work great on the boat.
-We will also provide unbreakable cups and dishes.
-Please think clean and easy: cheese and crackers, beer and wine.
-Sparkling water, sliced apples...
+Please think clean and easy: cheese and crackers, beer and wine, sparkling water, sliced apples...

 What about the weather?

 We monitor the forecasts and the weather constantly.
-West Grand Traverse Bay tends to have beautiful sailing conditions!
+West Grand Traverse Bay is well protected and tends to have beautiful sailing conditions.
 Because of the effects of Lake Michigan and the surrounding hills, weather conditions can change quickly.
 We see a lot of storms form over the lake, but also see a lot of storms break up and dissipate before they get to Grand Traverse Bay.
-This is why we wait to make weather decisions only about two hours before your scheduled sail.
+This is why we wait to make weather decisions only about one to two hours before your scheduled sail.

 If the weather, as determined by the captain's discretion and experience, has threatening conditions of fog, lightning, or high winds, we may have to reschedule your sail.
 If we are unable to reschedule your sail, we will refund you your money.
 If we are underway and the captain comes in because of threatening conditions, you will be refunded for the time not used or you can get a discount on a future sail.

 What is your cancellation policy?